-- 13.17 Associative discrimination arises therefore where a policy or practice aimed at someone associated with a protected characteristic (ie disability or sex or race etc) disadvantages the person with the protected characteristic.
-In relation to carers, it is probably best understood where a disadvantage can be expressed in the following simple statement: 'but for my relationship with the disabled or older person, this would not have happened'.
-Examples of responses could be: - 'I would not have been forced to leave my job' as was the case argued by Sharon Coleman. - 'I would have got the bank loan' as was the case of a carer who was denied a bank loan because his disabled son lived with him. - 13.18 The Draft Code of Practice issued by the Equality and Human Rights Commission concerning 'Services, Public Functions and Associations' provides two useful (though similar) examples, namely:
+- 13.17 Section 13 of the Act makes it unlawful to treat a person less favourably because of a protected characteristic.
+The person, however need not have the relevant characteristic.
+For example a mother might feel she is being treated unfairly by her employer, who denies her time off work to care for her disabled child, even though the employer allows other staff time off work for other activities.
+This is exactly what Sharon Coleman claimed had happened to her.
+Although she is not a disabled person, her unfavourable treatment was disability related. - 13.18 Associative discrimination arises therefore where a policy or practice aimed at someone associated with a protected characteristic (i.e. disability or sex or race etc) disadvantages the person with the protected characteristic.
+In relation to carers, it is probably best understood where a disadvantage can be expressed in the following simple statement: 'but for my relationship with the disabled or older person, this would not have happened.'
+Examples of responses could be: - 'I would not have been forced to leave my job' as was the case argued by Sharon Coleman. - 'I would have got the bank loan' as was the case of a carer who was denied a bank loan because his disabled son lived with him. - 13.19 The Statutory Code of Practice issued by the Equality and Human Rights Commission324 concerning 'Services, Public Functions and Associations' provides two useful (though similar) examples, namely:

 The guest at a club dinner is the full-time carer of a disabled child with learning difficulties.
 The club excludes her and the child from the association's main dining room.
-The carer could complain of direct discrimination because of disability - in this case the disability of the child with whom she is associated (para 5.41).
+The carer could complain of direct discrimination because of disability - in this case the disability of the child with whom she is associated. (page 176)